hmrc/hmrc-email-renderer/CONTRIBUTING.md

 2. Make sure you've attached the [rendered preview of your email](/README.md#preview-mode)
 3. Tag Tom [~tom.hughes] in the ticket, so we can review and get it prioritised for you
 4. Join Slack channel #team-digital-contact to tell us you've created a ticket, and also ask about progress or any other questions
+5. Because the process makes backing out individual changes complicated, we'll work with you to make sure your email content is production-ready before promoting to our QA environment.
-5. Our QA will contact you when they have merged and deployed to the QA environment so you can check you are happy before we create a release ticket
+6. Our QA will contact you when they have merged and deployed to the QA environment so you can check you are happy before we create a release ticket

 ### Content recommendations